 Deferred outflows of resources is reported in the Statement of Net Position.
 Deferred outflows of resources are defined as a consumption of net position by the government that is applicable to a future reporting period.
 Deferred outflows of resources increase net position, similar to assets.
+The Board reports deferred outflows related to pension and OPEB resulting from pension and OPEB contributions subsequent to the measurement date, differences between projected and actual earnings on plan investments, changes in proportion and differences between employer contributions and proportionate share of contributions, and differences in expected and actual experience.

 Deferred inflows of resources are reported in the Statement of Net Position.
 Deferred inflows of resources are defined as an acquisition of net position/fund balances by the government that is applicable to a future reporting period.
 Deferred inflows of resources decrease net position, similar to liabilities.
+The Board reports deferred inflows related to pension and OPEB resulting from differences between projected and actual earnings on plan investments, changes in proportion and differences between employer contributions and proportionate share of contributions, and differences in expected and actual experience.